K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 The key of the result record is the same as for both joining input records.

-s that does not satisfy the join predicate the provided
+Furthermore, for each input record of both KStreams that does not satisfy the join predicate the provided

-will be called with a null
+ValueJoiner will be called with a null value for the this/other stream, respectively.

-the record will not be included in the join operation and thus no
+If an input record key or value is null the record will not be included in the join operation and thus no

-output record will be added to the resulting KStream
+output record will be added to the resulting KStream.

 Example (assuming all input records belong to the correct windows):

-this | other | result |
+| this | other | result |

-<K1:A> | <K1:ValueJoiner(A,null)> | |
+| <K1:A> | <K1:ValueJoiner(A,null)> | |

-<K2:B> | <K2:b> | <K2:ValueJoiner(null,b)> <K2:ValueJoiner(B,b)> |
+| <K2:B> | <K2:b> | <K2:ValueJoiner(null,b)> <K2:ValueJoiner(B,b)> |

-<K3:c> | <K3:ValueJoiner(null,c)> |
+| <K3:c> | <K3:ValueJoiner(null,c)> |

-(for one input stream) before doing the
+through(String) (for one input stream) before doing the

 join, using a pre-created topic with the "correct" number of partitions.